 Hello Jeff, Valentine’s Day Weekend with my fiancé was beautiful and wonderful.
 I’m SO happy Jeff!!
 Thank you again, as always, for your contribution to my healing and presence in my own life.
 Peace…

 Hello Jeff, Thank you for sending Twenty Years Later, It’s Worse and for feeling the way you do about assault and rape.
 My daughter, now forty three, single, educated, petite and pretty, was raped at her University by a stranger.
 She was out jogging on a warm summer day, the last week of her senior year.
 She was an honor student with a great life ahead of her.

-As I reflect on all that I am thankful for today, your teachings, wisdom and support come to mind.
+As I reflect on all that I am thankful for today, your teachings, wisdom and support quickly come to mind.
 Hope you are enjoying the holiday.
+Happy Thanksgiving!

-Hi Jeff, We are driving to NJ for TG (we live in Maine) and as we crossed the TZ bridge, I wondered if your office is still near by?
-So I googled you and discovered you are!
-We are fine.
-Married 30 yrs next year and still remembering how much you helped us back in the 80s.
+Hi Jeff, We are driving to NJ for Thanks giving; we live in Maine now, and as we crossed the TZ Bridge, I wondered if your office is still nearby?
+So I googled you and discovered you are.
+We are fine, married 30 yrs. next year and still remembering how much you helped us back in the 80s.
 Would love to hear from you Jeff.
 All the best from us both, Happy Thanksgiving!

 Dear Jeff, Thank you so much for everything you have done for me!
 I feel like I have made so much progress under your wing.
 I am also thankful knowing you will provide me with that support again, should I feel the need to reach out to you in the future.